lucasgdb/useful-dev-tools/README.md

 [CodeLobster](http://www.codelobster.com/) | It is a free as well as a convenient PHP IDE that is used to develop fully featured web applications.
 [Datagrip](https://www.jetbrains.com/datagrip/) | Database IDE with mostly databases compatibility.
 [vim](https://www.vim.org) | Highly configurable text editor
+[Chocolatey](https://chocolatey.org) | Software management automation for Windows that wraps installers, executables, zips, and scripts into compiled packages